SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 !!! info "Core Module"

 Google Cloud Platform (GCP) is the cloud service provided by Google.
 The key concept, or selling point, of any cloud provider, is the idea of near-infinite resources.
-Without the cloud, it simply is not feasible to do many modern deep learning and machine learning tasks because they cannot be scaled locally.
+Without the cloud, it is simply not feasible to do many modern deep learning and machine learning tasks because they cannot be scaled locally.

 The image below shows [all the different services](https://cloud.google.com/products) that the Google Cloud platform offers.
 We are going to be working with around 10 of these services throughout the course.
-Therefore, if you get done with exercises early I highly recommend that you deep dive more into the Google cloud platform.
+Therefore, if you finish the exercises early I highly recommend that you deep dive more into the Google Cloud Platform.

 <figure markdown>
 ![Image](../figures/gcp_services.png){ width="1000"  }